Can You Recover from Mold?

 Detoxing From Mold

 Detoxing from mold can be a lengthy process but it can be done.
 This is, of course, the caveat being you repair and/or remove yourself from the the “cause” of the mold.
-You also have to take into account the treatment of your clothes, furniture, and even treating your airways such as your sinuses.
+You also have to take into account the possibility of mold on your clothes, and whether you should throw away moldy clothes.
 There are some items that can never be remediated and will have to be thrown away and not taken with you to a new location while you detox.
+You will also learn about mold die-off symptoms.

 The first step in detoxing from mold is to remove yourself from the source of mold exposure.
 This is easier said than done when you cannot move immediately, in that case you can use band aid solutions such as EC3 mold spray and anti-mold candles from Microbalance until you either get your home remediated or you can move to a safe place.